Are you ready for the new Companies House identity verification requirements?

 The Economic Crime and Corporate Transparency Act 2023 (ECCTA) has been introducing significant reforms to Companies House in stages, aiming to enhance transparency and combat economic crime.

 One of the most significant developments is the introduction of identity verification requirements for company directors, persons with significant control (PSCs), and those filing on behalf of companies.
+These new requirements are set to become mandatory in November 2025.

 Why are identity verification rules being introduced?